CodeWithNachi/docker-with-nachi/Why Docker/WhyDocker.md

 # Why Docker

-Before learning the concepts of docker.
-Let understand the advantages of docker.
+Before getting in to the details of how to use docker, let understand the advantages of using a docker.
+For looking at the benfits of docker, we can look at docker as a way to distribute applications and as a lighter alternative to virtual machines.

+## Portability of Docker
+ When an application is dockerized.
+It would be easy to run the application in nearly any machine that

 ## Installation/Unistallation of applications is easy and secure:
  For a docker user, installing and uninstalling applications such as MongoDB, PostgreSQL, RabbitMQ, Kafka, RedisCache, Keycloak are extraordinarily easy.
 The applications could in installed and uninstalled in a single command.
 When running the applicaitons as a docker container it gives a very good degree or isolation.
 The docker containers don't interfer with the system files making it much more secure.